invick/masters-project/logs/gemini/INSTRUCTIONS.md

 # Gemini Experiment Instructions

-> **Note:** This instruction document was created with AI assistance to ensure consistent experimental protocol across all three tools being evaluated.
+> **Note:** This document was created to ensure consistent experimental protocol across all three tools being evaluated.

 **Purpose:** Run the Gemini portion of an AI coding assistant comparison study.